How the shift towards virtual emulation is reinvigorating pre-silicon testing

 Not surprisingly, therefore, modern SoC designs that demand billions of verification cycles are moving from the ICE mode to an acceleration mode and then to virtualization mode.
 That lets engineers test chips during the pre-silicon stage using a virtual emulation environment, which is made possible by transaction-based communications between the emulator and the testbench running on the workstation; part of the hardware peripherals is modeled in the emulator, and another part is modeled as an application in the workstation.

-Mentor took the lead in the move to virtualization with Veloce VirtuaLAB for pre-silicon testing of large SoC designs for networking, datacenter, and graphics applications.
+Mentor took the lead in the move to virtualization withfor pre-silicon testing of large SoC designs for networking, datacenter, and graphics applications.
 Veloce VirtuaLAB provides software-based verification while eliminating the need for external hardware as required in the ICE setup.
 It moves emulation from lab setting to the datacenter environment so that multiple design teams can have access from global locations.
 Think of it as a “Virtual ICE” concept.

 Software imperatives and time-to-market pressures are moving the emulation value proposition left in the SoC design cycle toward the pre-silicon testing realm.
 And here, virtual emulation tools like Veloce VirtuaLAB that link the emulator to workstation-based software debug tools can play a crucial role in processing huge amounts of data and finding bugs way before silicon is ready for production.